What we Provide

 There is a big difference between a professional counsellor and a person who uses some counselling skills as part of their role, for example their role as a friend or colleague.
 A professional counsellor is a highly trained individual who is able to use a different range of counselling approaches with their clients, creating an alliance that fosters beneficence.

-Here at Hypnotherapy Plus, we provide counselling services in Lincoln and Louth.
-All of our team are highly trained, professionally driven and committed to providing the best therapeutic service available.
+Here at Lincoln Counselling, we provide counselling services that are professionally driven and committed to providing the best therapeutic service available.

 The process that occurs when a client and counsellor set aside time in order to explore difficulties which may include the stressful or emotional feelings of the client.